-Options available to tackle possible breaches of planning control Brief explanation No formal action This is appropriate for when there is no breach of planning control or when the impact of the breach is not considered expedient for formal enforcement action.
-Monitor site This is appropriate for when further evidence or investigation is required to establish an alleged breach.
-De-minimus These are minor works that have been carried out, which are considered so minor that they would practically fall outside the scope of planning.
-Whether works are de-minimus is a decision made by the Council on a case-by-case basis.
-Allow time to remedy Time may be given to remedy the breach where there is no significant harm and it is not serious enough to warrant immediate action.
-Therefore the opportunity will be given to resolve the breach.
-Retrospective planning application A retrospective planning application allows for an application to be submitted after the development has been carried out.
-In some cases a retrospective planning application can be requested, when it is considered as an appropriate way forward to regularise the situation.
-A retrospective application is dealt with in the same way as any other planning application.
-Lawful Development Certificate A lawful development certificate application can be submitted to regularise the development/use after the expiry of time period for taking enforcement action.
-Planning Contravention Notice (PCN) A PCN is a discretionary procedure, and is a way for the Council to find out more information about an alleged planning breach to establish what, if any enforcement action should be taken.
-It usually involves a series of questions about operations being carried out, or about how the breach may be satisfactorily remedied.
-Failure to complete, or to provide false or misleading information is a criminal offence.
-Section 330 Notice Similar to a PCN, this notice is a way for the Council to find out more information about the occupier's interest in the land.
+Options available to tackle possible breaches of Planning control Brief explanation No formal action This is appropriate when there is no breach of planning control or when the impact of the breach is not considered to warrant formal enforcement action.
+Allow time to remedy Time may be given to remedy the breach where there is no significant harm or it is not serious enough to warrant immediate action, therefore an opportunity may be given to resolve the breach.
+Retrospective planning application A retrospective planning application is an application which seeks approval for works which have already been carried out.
+A retrospective planning application may be requested where it is an appropriate way to regularise the situation, and it will be dealt with in the same way as any other planning application.
+Request for a Lawful Development Certificate for existing use and development (CLEUD) If it is considered that a breach of planning control has become immune from enforcement action (e.g. because it has continued for longer than the time limits set for any enforcement action), a CLEUD can be applied for.
+Planning Contravention Notice (PCN) A PCN is a discretionary procedure and a way for the Council to find out more about an alleged planning breach and to establish what, if any, enforcement action should be taken.
+It usually involves a series of questions about operations that have been, or are being, carried out and how a breach might be satisfactorily remedied.
+Failure to complete, or to provide false or misleading information in relation to a PCN, is a criminal offence.
+Section 330 Notice Similar to a PCN, this notice is a way for the Council to find out more about an occupier's legal interest in the land.